-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period to 30 June 2023.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group and parent company's ability to continue as a going concern for a period to 30 June 2024.

 Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the company's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the group's ability to continue as a going concern.